Prediction or forecast: don't make the mistake anymore!

 - "I send my prediction"

-- "She predicts a 2-1"
+- "She forecasts a 2-1"

-Useful Reflex
+Useful reflex

 If an article precedes the word, like a, the, my, it is almost always prediction.